 Te Tūtohunga Panonitanga 5: Tūnga Waka Whai Huarahi

-This means that changes will need to be made to the District Plan to ensure accessible parking can still be required where appropriate.
+This meant that changes needed to be made to the District Plan to ensure resource consents could still require accessible parking to be provided when appropriate.

 Proposed Plan Change 5: Accessible Parking